KrishBharadwaj5678/HandDetection/README.md

      ```

 7. **Create a Pull Request:🔄**

-   * Navigate to the original repository and click on the **"Compare & Pull Request"** button.
+     - Navigate to the original repository and click on the **"Compare & Pull Request"**.
-   * Provide a description of your changes and submit the pull request.
+     - Provide a description of your changes and submit the pull request.